 Thank you for stopping by to learn about my mental health project.
-I’d like to share with you what it’s about, first a bit about me — My name is Meredith, I’m a thirty-something California native living in San Francisco.
+I’d like to share what it’s about, first a bit about me — My name is Meredith, I’m a thirty-something California native living in San Francisco.
 I have a diagnosis of clinical depression, major anxiety, and ADHD.
-I work as a bookkeeper, I enjoy music, books, pizza, outdoors, dancing, my friends and family, and all the goodness SF has to offer.
+I’m enrolled full time in the School of Social Work at SFSU, I work part time, I enjoy music, books, pizza, the outdoors, dancing, and my friends and family.
 I live a full life, but there was a time not that long ago where I enjoyed none of the above, including life itself.
 My illness consumed my entire twenties.
 I was fortunate enough to find my way to the other side of it, but it was the fight of and, for my life.
 I found my purpose along my journey to wellness, and that’s why I’ve begun this project.

 The problem I can help solve: